opengsn/gsn/README.md

 ## What is it?

 It's a mechanism for dApps to work with gas-less clients.
-Users are no longer required to install browser extensions, or buy Ether in order to use the dApp.
+Users are no longer required to buy Ether in order to use the dApp.

 The dApp owner decides which clients or what calls are allowed, and pays for the calls.
 It may use its own mechanism to manage its users.